gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 1.  attribute locations are program dependent.

-    If you're going to use the same geometry with multiple programs consider manually assigning attribute locations.
+    If you're going to use the same geometry with multiple programs, consider manually assigning attribute locations.
-    In GLSL 300 es you can do this in the shader
+    In GLSL 300 es you can do this in the shader.

     For example: